KashmereLabs/twitter_candlestick_feed_archives/README.md

 ```
 **Sample Response**

+* To view more information regarding how a ARQL query can be constructed check out src/models/TransactionQuery.js.
+  For information regarding how the raw json can be retrieved and parsed from the ARQL response check out src/routes/query.js *

 ## Cron job
 The system aggregates the data at the start of every hour, during which it queries the candlestick data for the past hour and the twitter data for the past hour.